Margaret Ruthven Lang: Early life and education

+Career

-Margaret composed over 200 songs, which were well received and often performed in concert halls throughout Boston.
-A. P. Schmidt Co. of Boston also published many of the songs.
+Lang composed over 130 songs. many published by A. P. Schmidt Co. of Boston.
 However, it was the April 1893 debut of her Dramatic Overture, Op.
 12, that made history.
 The Boston Symphony Orchestra, under the direction of Arthur Nikisch, premiered the work, making the piece the first composition by a woman to be performed by a major American symphony orchestra.
 Though the piece did elicit some positive and constructive reviews, the Dramatic Overture was never repeated.
 Almost immediately after the performance by the Boston Symphony, a second overture, Witichis, Op.
 10, was performed at the 1893 World's Fair (Columbian Exposition) in Chicago under the direction of Theodore Thomas.
 Other large works included compositions for voice and orchestra.
 B. J. Lang conducted some of Margaret's works.
 Margaret was very critical of her work, however, and was known to destroy pieces that she did not feel confident of.
 Consequently, none of her works for orchestra are extant, likely destroyed by Margaret herself.

-After Benjamin Johnson Lang's death in 1909, Margaret, who never married, became principal caretaker of her mother and also saw to the family's estate, which was worth approximately $600,000 at the time of her father's death.
 Theodore Presser published her final composition, Three Pianoforte Pieces for Young Players, Op.
 60, in 1919.
 After she stopped composing, Margaret devoted much of her energy to religious work.
 Though her family belonged to the Unitarian Universalist church, Margaret became a devout Episcopalian, and attended the Church of the Advent in Boston.
 Between 1927 and 1939, she anonymously wrote, published and printed devotional pamphlets entitled "Messages from God" which were distributed throughout the United States and as far as Egypt.
 Using her own money to fund the project, Margaret recorded in an autobiographical note that over 6,000 copies of these books were produced and sent throughout the world, free of charge to the recipient.

 Margaret also holds the record for the longest consecutive subscriber to the Boston Symphony Orchestra, totaling 91 years.
 In 1967 the orchestra performed a concert in honor of Margaret's 100th birthday.
-They also installed a small plaque on her seat, 1st Balcony, Right, B1, in honor of her dedication to the orchestra.
-Margaret died May 29, 1972, six months short of her 105th birthday.
-The Lang Family papers, including Margaret's scrapbooks and Frances Lang's personal diaries, are available in the Rare Books and Manuscript department of the Boston Public Library.
+Margaret died May 29, 1972, six months short of her 105th birthday.She is one of the only known woman composers to pass their centenary, described by Aaron Cohen as "the most long lived of all women composers".